nicercode/nicercode.github.io/source/guides/mcmc/index.md

 although it is possible to view many other commonly used methods as simply special cases of MCMC.

+As the above paragraph shows, there is a bootstrapping problem with this topic, that we will slowly resolve.

 ## Why would I want to sample from a distribution?

 You may not realise you want to (and really, you may not actually